-Caramel Pecan Logs – Easy Make-Ahead Holiday Cookies
+Caramel Pecan Logs – Chocolate-Dipped Holiday Cookies

 This post may contain affiliate links.
 Please read my disclosure policy.